top of page

 Computational Social Science Working Group

-• Game-theoretic modeling of social behavior.
+• Game-theoretic modeling of bias arising from large-language models (LLMs).

 Faculty Investigator